Author's Perspective: During one of my workshops, one of the audience members asked me: "What is the cost of your book?"

 Costs for medications and supplies continue to rise despite the ever-growing revenues and profits of the cold and money-hungry pharmaceutical companies.

 The cost for diabetic supplies alone can be tremendous.
 Testing for blood glucose levels can cost up to $0.93 per test, and for those who have to test their glucose levels 4-6 times a day, this can add up very quickly.

-Costs are also skyrocketing for surgeries, hospital testing and home care.
+Costs are also skyrocketing for surgeries, hospital testing, hospice care, palliative care, and home care.